alenaks/SigmaPie/README.md

 ## Strictly piecewise languages

-**Negative strictly piecewise (SP)** grammars prohibit occurrence of sequences of symbols at an arbitrary distance from each other.
+**Negative strictly piecewise (SP)** grammars prohibit the occurrence of sequences of symbols at an arbitrary distance from each other.
 Every SP grammar is associated with the value of $k$ that defines the size of the longest sequence that this grammar can prohibit.
 Alternatively, if the grammar is positive, it lists all subsequences that are allowed in well-formed words of the language.

     k = 2
     POLARITY: negative